marito24/google-sheets-mcp/README.md

    - Download the credentials and save as `gcp-oauth.keys.json` in the `dist` subdirectory

-5. Authenticate:
-`npm run start auth`

-6. Start the MCP server:
+5. Start the MCP server (you'll automatically be prompted to authenticate/re-authenticate your Google account when necessary):
 `npm run start`